-Classes that meet the standards identified in Quality and Rigor of Program will be charged discounted rates of tuition.
+Classes that meet the standards identified in the Quality and Rigor of Program section below will be charged the discounted concurrent rate of tuition during the fall and spring semesters.

-High school students taking classes on BRTC campuses will be charged full tuition.
-High school students taking online classes will be charged full tuition only if the online class is already offered on the high school campus.
+High school students taking classes on BRTC campuses and online during summer terms will be charged full tuition.